World-Renowned Conservationist Jane Goodall Coming to DePauw for April 17 Ubben Lecture

 Established in 1986 through the generous support of 1958 DePauw graduates Timothy H. and Sharon Williams Ubben, the Ubben Lecture Series was designed to "bring the world to Greencastle" and presents events which are available for students, faculty, staff, alumni and the local community to enjoy.

-Previous Ubben Lecturers have included Bill Clinton, Tony Blair, Mikhail Gorbachev, Margaret Thatcher, Benazir Bhutto, General Colin Powell, John Major, Barbara Bush, Spike Lee, Naomi Wolf, Mike Krzyzewski, Ambassador L. Paul Bremer, Ross Perot, Candy Crowley, Jason Reitman, Leymah Gbowee, David Plouffe, Mitch Albom, Peyton Manning, General Wesley Clark, Andrew Young, Lee Hamilton '52, Paul Tsongas, Paul Rusesabagina, Todd Rundgren, Shimon Peres, Gwen Ifill, Paul Volcker, Doris Kearns Goodwin, Bob Woodward, Ralph Nader, Harry Belafonte, Jane Pauley and many others. (photo: Sharon and Tim Ubben with Tony Blair; March 3, 2008)Back
+Previous Ubben Lecturers have included Bill Clinton, Tony Blair, Mikhail Gorbachev, Margaret Thatcher, Benazir Bhutto, General Colin Powell, John Major, Barbara Bush, Spike Lee, Naomi Wolf, Mike Krzyzewski, Ambassador L. Paul Bremer, Ross Perot, Candy Crowley, Jason Reitman, Leymah Gbowee, David Plouffe, Mitch Albom, Peyton Manning, General Wesley Clark, Andrew Young, Lee Hamilton '52, Paul Tsongas, Paul Rusesabagina, Todd Rundgren, Shimon Peres, Gwen Ifill, Paul Volcker, Doris Kearns Goodwin, Bob Woodward, Ralph Nader, Lester Thurow, Harry Belafonte, Jane Pauley and many others. (photo: Sharon and Tim Ubben with Tony Blair; March 3, 2008)Back